-Bryant Riley, our Chairman, is the chairman and co-chief executive officer of B. Riley Financial.
-Mr. Riley led investments in Lightbridge Communications Corporation ("LCC") in 2007 and 2009 through B. Riley Financial's predecessor entity Riley Investment Partners and its investment banking team.
+Bryant R. Riley, one of our director nominees, is the Chairman and Co-Chief Executive Officer of B. Riley Financial.
+Mr. Riley led investments in LCC in 2007 and 2009 through B. Riley Financial Inc.'s predecessor entity Riley Investment Partners and its investment banking team.
 The period of these investments marked the beginning of Mr. Young's tenure as LCC's President and Chief Executive Officer beginning in 2008 and includes Mr. Riley's tenure as LCC's Chairman.
 At LCC, Mr. Young and Mr. Riley together executed multiple growth financings and tuck-in acquisitions, securing multiple rounds of expansion capital from growth-oriented institutional investors, leading up to LCC's 2015 acquisition by India-based Tech Mahindra for an enterprise value of approximately \$240 million.